holgerBerger/veass/README.md

 and the first marked line is shown.

-if `return` is pressed in assembler panel, the according source line is highlighted and show in the source view.
+if `return` is pressed in assembler panel, the according source line is highlighted and shown in the source view, and the instruction is explained (for VE and x86).

 The marking of lines in both views can be cleared with `c`.

+`/` starts a search, `n` and `p` jump to next or previous search hit, marked region or global label.